 - Figure 11.
-This chart illustrates the combined total quarterly referrals for inpatient evaluations. - Outcomes: During the reporting period, there was a significant increase in total referrals for both hospitals combined as compared with the previous quarter; reversing the downward trend seen over the previous five quarters. - Drivers: As contemplated in Figures 9 and 10, it appears as though an apparent preference by the courts and defense counsel, as it pertained to patient evaluations, to have the vast majority of evaluations completed in jail as opposed to inpatient, may have changed in Q4 2018.
+This chart illustrates the combined total quarterly referrals for inpatient evaluations. - Outcomes: During the reporting period, there was a decrease in total referrals for both hospitals combined as compared with the previous quarter. - Drivers: As contemplated in Figures 9 and 10, it appears as though an apparent preference by the courts and defense counsel, as it pertained to patient evaluations, to have the vast majority of evaluations completed in jail as opposed to inpatient, may have continued in Q1 2019.